4 Black Friday rookie mistakes for 2020 (and how to avoid them!)

 With Black Friday and Cyber Monday (BFCM) coming up, you have a HUGE opportunity to take part in the biggest online sales event of the year.

-Time out – let’s look at some numbers from last year:
+Time out – let’s look at some of Shopify's numbers from last year:

 1. Only offering discounts